AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 >
 >Cloud-based audience files must follow the required schema outlined in the Audience Specification PDF.
 Files must include hashed identifiers (lowercased SHA256), required metadata fields such as `segment_name` and `activation_id`, and use supported formats such as CSV or Parquet.
 Adobe does not normalize data before activation.
 TTL is enforced based on the audience's lifespan.
 >
 >All audiences in the uploaded file are fully sourced at this stage.
-Access to specific collaborators is provisioned separately through the Real-Time CDP Collaboration UI.
+Access to specific partner organizations is provisioned separately through the Collaboration UI.

 ### Provision audiences